microsoft/photo-inspector/README.md

 3.1 Folders
 -----------

-* The root folder contains the project file, the license information and this file.
+The root folder contains folders for Silverlight 8.1 and Silverlight 8.0 versions of the application, the license information and this file.

+Folders for both versions of the application contain:

 * `MagnifierApp`: Root folder for the implementation files.
 * `Assets`: Graphic assets like icons and tiles.
 * `Pages`: Phone application pages.